Repository secure by design: how to sleep better without fear of security vulnerabilities

 if err != nil {

-In some cases, the solution that will protect us from issues like that is good design.
-Good design should not allow using our code in an invalid way.
-Good design should guarantee that you can touch the existing code without any fear.
+In some cases, the solution that protects us from issues like this is good design.
+Good design should not allow our code to be used in an invalid way.
+Good design should guarantee that you can modify existing code without fear.
 People new to the project will feel safer introducing changes.

 Note